 Limits On Tariff Rate Quota Exceeded

-The OAG reported that "the Canada Border Services Agency and Global Affairs Canada did not work together to adequately manage the limits on quota-controlled goods coming into Canada."
-The OAG estimated in 2015 the government should have assessed approximately $168 million of customs duties on imports of quota-controlled goods.
+The OAG reported "the Canada Border Services Agency and Global Affairs Canada did not work together to adequately manage the limits on quota-controlled goods coming into Canada."
+The OAG estimated in 2015 the government should have assessed approximately $168 million in customs duties on imports of quota-controlled goods.
 Simply, the quota limits were exceeded.
 The goods included in this loss of revenue were dairy, chicken, turkey, beef and eggs.

 Tariff Rate Quotas Protect Canadian Industry

 This is important since quotas and Customs duties protect Canadian markets.
 By limiting the import of certain products, the Canadian government can assist Canadian businesses which compete with products that face fierce competition from export markets.

 Certain goods imported into Canada are quota-controlled.
 Canada applies tariff rate quotas on these goods, which is a two-tier level of Customs duty rates.
 This is done to control the volume of goods coming into Canada.
 Examples of quota-controlled goods are dairy products, chicken, turkey, beef and egg products.
 A tariff rate quota sets a volume of a good which can be imported into Canada at a lower rate of duty and once the quota has been reached duties on subsequent imports are applied a higher rate of duty.

 What Goods Are Subject To Tariff Rate Quotas?

 Goods subject to tariff quotas are listed in the Import Control List of the Export and Import Permits Act.
 Importers must obtain a permit from Global Affairs Canada either directly or through a Customs broker to bring these goods into Canada.
 If the importer does not have a permit to import a quota-controlled good at the time of the import, the CBSA allows the importer five days to get a permit from Global Affairs Canada.